LERCAutomation/DataSearches-ArcPro-UserGuide/execute/execute.rst

 Search results are added to the active map as follows:

-- If 'Yes' is selected in the 'Add Selected Layers to Map' search option, each saved GIS layer (where 'Yes' is selected in the 'KeepLayer' attribute in the configuration) is added to a new group layer.
+- If 'Yes' is selected in the 'Add Layers to Map' search option, each saved GIS layer (where 'Yes' is selected in the 'KeepLayer' attribute in the configuration) is added to a new group layer.
 The name of the group layer follows the 'GroupLayerName' format specified in the XML profile, with any special characters replaced with the 'RepChar' value (e.g. 'LERC/24/001' becomes '001' if the 'GroupLayerName' value is ``%subref%``).

-- If either 'Yes - with labels' or 'Yes - without labels' are selected in the 'Add Selected Layers to Map' search option and, if a layer file name is specified in the 'LayerFileName' attribute in the configuration for a saved layer, symbology is applied to that layer using the specified layer file.
+- If either 'Yes - with labels' or 'Yes - without labels' are selected in the 'Add Layers to Map' search option and, if a layer file name is specified in the 'LayerFileName' attribute in the configuration for a saved layer, symbology is applied to that layer using the specified layer file.

-- If 'Yes - with labels' is selected in the 'Add Selected Layers to Map' search option and, if a column name is specified in the 'LabelColumn' attribute in the configuration for a saved layer, labels are applied to that layer (as specified in the configuration using the 'LabelClause' attribute).
+- If 'Yes - with labels' is selected in the 'Add Layers to Map' search option and, if a column name is specified in the 'LabelColumn' attribute in the configuration for a saved layer, labels are applied to that layer (as specified in the configuration using the 'LabelClause' attribute).

 - A buffer GIS layer, created during the search, will be added to the new group layer and symbology will be applied using the appropriate layer file (as specified in the configuration using the 'BufferLayerName' general attribute).